ldrosu/PetClock/README.md

 All this information can be displayed on a clock whose hands move faster depending on the pet type.
 If you enter your pet's name and date of birth, the adjusted age will be calculated.
 For reference, a second regular clock is shown.
-As you can see the time flies faster for your pet.

 The image below shows the graphical elements added to a regular clock.
 ![Pet Clock Help](/PetClockHelp.png)